Coo Coo Cal

-Calvin Bellamy (born July 4, 1970), better known as Coo Coo Cal, is an American rapper and truck driver from Milwaukee, Wisconsin.
-His single "My Projects" went to #1 on the Billboard Hot Rap Singles chart in 2001.
+Calvin Bellamy (born April 3, 1970), known professionally as Coo Coo Cal, is an American rapper from Milwaukee, Wisconsin.
+He is best known for his 2001 single "My Projects", which peaked atop the Billboard Hot Rap Songs chart and entered the Billboard Hot 100.

-Coo Coo Cal’s debut album, Game, was released in 1996, on In The Trunk Records.
-Cal's sophomore album, Walkin' Dead, was released in 1999 on Infinite Recordings.
-Tommy Boy Records released Cal's third album, Disturbed on September 18, 2001.
-The album spawned Cal's most successful single to date, "My Projects", which topped the Billboard Hot Rap Singles chart.
+Coo Coo Cal's debut album, Game (1996), was self-released by In The Trunk Records.
+Cal's sophomore album, Walkin' Dead (1999), was released by Infinite Recordings.
+His third album, Disturbed (2001), was released by Tommy Boy Entertainment and spawned the single "My Projects".

 After leaving Tommy Boy in 2002, Cal released a follow-up to Walkin' Dead entitled Still Walkin'.
 A fifth album, All or Nothin, followed in 2004.
 In 2018, Coo Coo Cal returned to release a new single, "Home", on Tone Struck Entertainment and a tell-all documentary.